Wasserstein-Based Test for Empirical Measure Convergence of Dependent Sequences: Simulation Results

-We compute pairwise Wasserstein distances after a burn-in of $50{,}000$ steps.
-Since no closed-form covariance is available for the double-pendulum observables, we estimate the long-run covariance using the algorithm in Appendix~B. This additional estimation layer explains part of the finite-sample discrepancy between empirical and asymptotic distributions.
-In Figure~\ref{fig:dp_pairwise_comparison}(a), the asymptotic approximation is generally conservative: for all observables except $\omega_2$, the theoretical upper quantiles exceed the empirical ones, which reduces type-I error.
+The results where the trajectory distributions roughly converge to the same distribution are presented in Figure~\ref{fig:dp_pairwise_comparison}(a).
+Although not perfect, the theoretical limiting distribution and empirical distribution are on the same scale, have the same shape, comparable 95th quantile without a clear tendency to over- or underestimate, and the main difference occuring in the fatness of the tails.
 In the divergent case (Figure~\ref{fig:dp_pairwise_comparison}(b)), especially for $\omega_1$ and $\omega_2$, the empirical statistic is clearly multimodal, reflecting a mixture of trajectory pairs that converge to several invariant distributions.
 Table~\ref{tab:dp_rejection_comparison} shows strong power growth with increasing test level, with residual under-coverage attributable to the remaining mixture of convergent and divergent pair types; unlike the MA example, we do not pre-filter the data to remove pairs that converge to the same invariant distribution.